Customer support is one of the biggest factors that can impact your business’ success.

 7. The right tools

-Having the right customer support tools is helpful because it frees up time and makes things easier for both your team and customers.
+Having the right customer support tools is essential, especially to small teams, because it frees up time and makes things easier for both you and customers.

-For example, RingCentral’s omnichannel customer service features let customers contact your support team through whatever channel they find most convenient, from email to phone calls to social media:
+For example, RingCentral’s omnichannel customer service software features let customers contact your support team through whatever channel they find most convenient, from email to mobile phone support to social media:

-Meanwhile, tools like the RingCentral app make it easy for your support agents to share resources and collaborate with other team members:
+This is where having a good internal communications tool like the RingCentral app is handy.
+It make it easy for your support agents to message and call folks, share documents, and collaborate with other team members, all in one place:

 Take your customer support team to the next level